 How Often Do Long-Term Sober Alcoholics and Addicts Relapse?

-Recent focus on celebrities dying after 20 years of sobriety raises the question
+The focus on celebrities dying after 20 years of sobriety raises the question.

 Whenever a celebrity is arrested, overdoses, or dies from drugs or alcohol, there is usually renewed media interest in addiction.
 Most of the time, this means that experts on substance use disorders are interviewed, particularly those of us who have some experience treating high-profile addicts.
 The coverage usually addresses the same general principles: